Table of Contents

 Means “they are different.”

-Example: 7 ≠ 5 → Seven is not the same as five.
+Example: 7 ≠ 5 → Seven is not equal to five.

-Greater Than means: Shows the number on the left is bigger.
+Greater Than means: It shows that the number on the left is bigger.

 Example: 12 > 8 → Twelve is greater than eight.